ethereum-optimism/optimism/specs/predeploys.md

 ## Overview

-Predeployed smart contracts exist on Optimism at predetermined addresses in the genesis state.
+[Predeployed smart contracts](./glossary.md#predeployed-contract-predeploy] exist on Optimism at predetermined addresses in the genesis state.
 They are  similar to precompiles but instead run directly in the EVM instead of running  native code outside of the EVM.

 Predeploys are used instead of precompiles to make it easier for multiclient implementations as well as allowing for more integration with hardhat/foundry